Digital Security Training Resources for Security Trainers, Winter 2017 Edition

 If you are documenting human rights abuses, technology can put powerful people’s wrongdoings in the spotlight, or it…blog.witness.org

-Pro tip: There are many “getting started” type guides but this one is from an activists’ point of view and goes over an example of a “threat model” an activist faces.
-The author offers culturally relevant and specific guidance.
+Pro tip: There are many “getting started” type guides but this one is from the point of view of an activist.
+It goes over an example of a threat model an activist faces, offering specific and culturally relevant guidance.
 The article is great for anyone working with people who document or record abuse.
-It has a link to the WITNESS library of materials which are translated into 15 languages.
-Also it has a nice list of training information.
+It’s also a nice segway into the WITNESS library of related materials, which are translated into 15 languages.

 On Tuesday, Americans handed the U.S. presidency to a racist, xenophobic, authoritarian, climate science-denying…theintercept.com

 Surveillance Self-Defense Against the Trump Administration, Micah Lee: November, 2016.